-Literally and although it is surprising and even ironic, קָדֵשׁ (qadésh) means “the sacred”, although the most correct interpretation of the term and used in translations of the Torah is the word of Greek origin, hierodule.
-That is, the slaves dedicated to the cult of pagan gods and sometimes offered as ritual prostitutes.
-Note that this female voice (qedeshá) became translated simply as female prostitute.
+Literally, and although it may seem surprising and even ironic, קָדֵשׁ (qadésh) means “the sacred”, although the most correct interpretation of the term, used in translations of the Torah is the word of Greek origin, hierodule.
+That is, slaves dedicated to the cult of pagan gods and sometimes offered as ritual prostitutes.
+Note that the feminine version of this word (qedeshá) became translated simply as female prostitute.

-So really the קָדֵשׁ (Kadesh) nor were homosexuals or gays or people of Sodom, but simply sacred prostitutes; another small translation error, in this case, is repeated again and again in the Old Testament, and which served to point out and condemn gays for over a millennium.
+So in reality, the קָדֵשׁ (Kadesh) were not homosexual, neither gay, nor people of Sodom, but simply sacred prostitutes.
+Another small translation mistake which, in this case, is repeated over and over again in the Old Testament, and which served to point out and condemn gays for over a millennium.

 From the sacred to the profane.

-But there is more, the word sodomite not only came to replace the Hebrew term קָדֵשׁ (qadesh) but in the New Testament, was also used to translate the Greek word ἀρσενοκοῖται (arsenokoitai).
-A term that appears only twice, both by the hand of the apostle St. Paul in his epistles to the Corinthians and Timothy.
+There is more yet, the word sodomite not only came to replace the Hebrew term קָדֵשׁ (qadesh) but was also used to translate the Greek word ἀρσενοκοῖται (arsenokoitai) in the New Testament.
+This term appears only twice, both by the hand of the apostle St. Paul in his epistles to the Corinthians and Timothy.

-These are for intolerant christians the strongest evidence of the unequivocal rejection of gays, and not of the vengeful god, and in some extent cruel, of the jewish Old Testament, but also the kind and merciful god of the christian New Testament.
-A refusal which carries the maximum sentence, to be set apart from the kingdom of god.
+These epistles are the strongest evidence of the unequivocal rejection of gays for intolerant christians.
+It is not only the vengeful, and to some extent cruel God of the jewish Old Testamen that rejects gay peoplet, but also the kind and merciful god of the christian New Testament.
+A rejection which carries the maximum sentence, to be set apart from the kingdom of god.